 If automatic connection is the only reason, why are you forgetting the Wi-Fi network, then deselect the Auto Join checkbox feature to disable the function?

-- Click on Apple Logo () From Top Mac Menu.
+- Click on the Apple Logo () From the Top Mac Menu.

 - Select System Preferences.